yanatan16/nanoajax/README.md

 An ajax library you need a microscope to see.

-Weighs in at **586 bytes** gzipped and minified.
+Weighs in at **614 bytes** gzipped and minified.
 It is very basic, but contains support for cross-domain requests back to somewhat older browsers.

 ## API Changes

 - Passing a string url instead of a params object has been removed in `v0.4.0`
 - The params object was introduced in `v0.2.1`, and is the only way to use `POST` requests.
+- Passing a FormData object as the body will cause the Content Type header to not be set, as appropriate.

 ## Install